Frequently Asked Questions

 Why does MaineHealth need an Innovation Cohort?

-MMC ihas an Innovation Cohort because there is a desperate need for smarter ways of solving the problems that we see everyday in clinical practice.
+MMC has an Innovation Cohort because there is an urgent need to solve the problems that we see everyday in our work.
 We need all hands on deck - from our valuable trainees, to our seasoned clinicians, incredible scientists, and thoughtful staff at all levels of service across the enterprise.
 The Innovation Cohort is a place to learn how to turn discomforts and problems into novel, useful solutions.
 The Innovation Cohort will be the flattest, most honest place in the MaineHealth ecosystem.
 There will be no bosses, no hierarchy, and no discounted observations.
 If you have a good idea, we will advance it!

 How might I select a problem to work on?

 Everyone approaches problem differently.
 We recommend choosing a problem that you have experience with, that you think other people experience as well, and that you think is solvable.
 We have also found it is easier to stick with a problem that bothers you personally.
 The most useful inventions often come out of invested, personal experience.

 According to the World Intellectual Property Organization, intellectual property refers to creations of the mind, such as inventions; literary and artistic works; designs; and symbols, names and images used in commerce.
 Intellectual property is protected in law by, for example, patents, copyright and trademarks, which enable people to earn recognition or financial benefit from what they invent or create.
 By striking the right balance between the interests of innovators and the wider public interest, the intellectual property system aims to foster an environment in which creativity and innovation can flourish.
 MMC has in-house expertise to help protect intellectual property.

 How do I learn to invent?